Frequently Asked Questions (FAQs)

 About the Materials we Accept (and Don't Accept)

-The logos or icons to look for on compostable products should look something like the below:
+The logos or icons to look for on compostable products are as follows:

-The reason for this policy is that not all products labeled as “compostable” are actually compostable, let alone in in our compost piles, and many companies can, and do, try to take advantage of environmentally-conscious, albeit naive, consumers, by claiming their products are compostable when, in reality, they’re not.
+The reason for this policy is that not all products labeled as “compostable” are actually compostable, let alone in our compost piles/windrows, and many companies can, and do, try to take advantage of environmentally-conscious consumers, by claiming their products are compostable when, in reality, they’re not.

-Because greenwashing exists, and because our goal is to produce the cleanest, highest-quality compost in as little time as possible, we will not accept any products labeled or referred to as “‘compostable” without independent, third-party verification, such as from BPI or TUV, that the products are, in fact, compostable.
+Because greenwashing exists, and because our goal is to produce the cleanest, highest-quality compost possible, we will not accept any products that do not meet our acceptance standards detailed above.

 Please note: It has been illegal in the State of Wisconsin, since 1993, to dispose of yard waste in the trash.
 For more information, visit https://docs.legis.wisconsin.gov/statutes/statutes/287/II/07#:~:text=Beginning%20on%20January%203%2C%201993%2C%20no%20person%20may,waste%20facility%20in%20this%20state.%20%283%29%20Waste%20tires.